DataMcFly/sidegig/README.md

 * Setting up Zapier for Notification action

 #### Task 9: Security on Flybase
-* Let's hack task-ninja by using cURL
+* Let's hack  SideGig by using cURL
 * Building Flybase security rules
 * Apply and Test